 Dowlin’s Historic Old Mill

 This was a Billy the Kid hideout.
-The oldest building in Ruidoso New Mexico still has a working flour mill run by a water wheel.
+The oldest building near Inn of the Mountain Gods in New Mexico still has a working flour mill run by a water wheel.

 Flying J Ranch

 Enjoy music, a western show and chuck wagon dinner.

 Hubbard Museum of the American West